 PHY-Layer Anti-collision Protocols

 Different physical layer anti-collision protocols have been developed to separate colliding signals on the physical layer.
-Figure 3.1 shows the most common physical layer anti-collision protocols, which are: FDMA, SDMA, CDMA and TDMA.
+Figure 3.1 shows the most common physical layer anti-collision protocols, which are: FDMA, SDMA, CDMA, and TDMA.
 These algorithms will be briefly discussed in the following paragraphs:

 Frequency Division Multiple Access (FDMA): In this protocol, the frequency band is divided into different sub-frequency bands and tags are distributed among them [42].
 However, this technique adds complexity to the system.